sgmurphy/wordpress-plugins/age-gate/README.txt

 6. Manage what users can change Age Gate's setting, restrict posts and exclude settings from certain post types.

 == Changelog ==

+= 3.5.0 =

+* Removed - deprecated hook fallbacks
+* Added - pagination for terms in content settings
+* Fixed - Term settings being incorrectly stored when using WPML

 = 3.4.1 =
 * Fixed - Issue in some multilingual sites where settings were incorrectly translated